Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 - educational prescription

 Those are not identical layers, and the article does not always keep them distinct.
 It tends to move from educational goals to writing-system judgment too quickly.

+Declared dependencies help separate the two claims.
+The necessity-of-writing argument solves a real advocacy and conceptual layer: it shows why signed languages need durable writing rather than gloss or video alone.
+The alphabetic orthographic recommendation, however, assumes layers that are not supplied: a primary written unit adequate to signed language, a text model, conventions, infrastructure, and evidence that alphabetic compatibility should govern the design.
+Those layers are not merely deferred; they are needed for the recommendation to carry the weight the article gives it.

 ### Representation model